Skip to content

 Effective Date of New Laws:

 Generally, new laws in Arkansas are effective on the 91st day after Sine Die Adjournment of the Legislature.
-Sine Die Adjournment for the 2025 General Session has not been determined at this time.
+Sine Die Adjournment for the 2025 General Session was May 5, 2025 so new Acts without an emergency clause will be effective on August 5.
 New laws with an emergency clause are generally effective when signed by the Governor.

 Any new law may have specific provision in that legislation that specify effective dates for all or part of the new law.
 If the new law includes specific effective dates, then the general rule does not apply to that legislation.
 Any bills filed that are not passed during the session lapse and are not carried over to future legislative sessions.